ssube/onnx-web/README.md

 }
 ```

-When running the dev server, `node serve.js`, the config file at `out/config.json` will be loaded.
+When running the dev server, `node serve.js`, the config file will be loaded from `out/config.json`.
 If you want to load
 a different config file, save it to your home directory named `onnx-web-config.json` and copy it into the output
 directory after building the bundle: